google/recaptcha/README.md

 ## Usage

-This package works out-of-the-box: after you integrate reCAPTCHA in your frontend, include your reCAPTCHA keys in this package and you're ready to start verifying the challenges from your server.
+This package works out-of-the-box: after you integrate reCAPTCHA in your web frontend or Android app, include your reCAPTCHA keys in this package and you're ready to start verifying the challenges from your server.

 ```php
 <?php